Fingerpoke of Doom: Match

 The match opened with Nash and Hogan slowly circling each other.
 After a few moments, Nash shoved Hogan into the corner of the ring and further taunted him.
 In response, Hogan prepared to throw a punch at Nash, only to stop and casually poke Nash in the chest instead.
 Nash fell on his back in a theatrical manner, which has been compared to "getting hit in the chest with a cannonball".
 Hogan then covered him to get the pinfall and was declared the new WCW World Heavyweight Champion.

 After this occurred, Hall and Steiner entered the ring and celebrated with Nash and Hogan to signify that the Wolfpac and Hollywood factions were reuniting again.
 As Hogan had done before each time he had won the title since August 1996, he spray-painted the belt's faceplate with "nWo".
 However, to signify the reunion with the Wolfpac, Hogan used red spray paint instead of the usual black.
 Meanwhile, the dissatisfied crowd began pelting the ring with food and other debris.

 Goldberg then re-entered the building and ran to the ring to attack the reunited nWo members.
 Wolfpac member Lex Luger followed him, appearing to assist him, but instead jumped Goldberg from behind and showed he was also part of the reunited nWo.
 Goldberg was handcuffed to the ropes, repeatedly shocked with a taser, and had "nWo 4 Life" painted in red and black paint all over his back.
+As he was being humiliated, Buff Bagwell and Miss Elizabeth also arrived and watched, revealing that Elizabeth had been in on the nWo reunion the entire time.
 A loud "We want Sting!" chant erupted from the fans, hoping that Sting would come to rescue Goldberg and even things up for WCW.
 However, Sting had been out since Bret Hart attacked him at the previous Halloween Havoc, and would not appear again until after Hogan dropped the belt to Ric Flair at the Uncensored pay-per-view event ten weeks later.
 By that time the nWo reunion story had largely petered out in favor of Flair taking control of WCW, and most of the nWo members had been sidelined due to injuries.

 After Nitro went off the air, team members of the 1998 Atlanta Falcons came to accompany Goldberg.